-In the overall view of the endpoints on side effects, there were exclusively advantages for acalabrutinib compared to chlorambucil + obinutuzumab.
-These are evident in severe AEs (CTCAE CTCAE grade ≥ 3), discontinuation due to AEs, and in detail specific AEs.
+In the overall view of the endpoints on side effects, there are predominantly advantages for acalabrutinib + obinutuzumab compared to chlorambucil+ obinutuzumab.
+Benefits are seen in severe AEs (CTCAE CTCAE grade \geq 3), discontinuation due to AEs, and in detail for specific AEs.
+A disadvantage is seen in the specific AE "Headache".
 Due to the short observation period in the comparator arm, comparator statements based on the time-to-event analysis can only be derived for the period of the first 7 months of therapy.
 Comparator statements on long-term side effects cannot be made on the basis of the data.